josephoforkansi/Algorithm-Analysis-All-Hands-Project-Module-2/blog.md

 - Benchmarking Methodology: Designing experiments to measure execution times, analyze scaling behavior, and compare performance under different workloads.

 Through this project, we aim to provide insights into the efficiency of these queue implementations and guide the selection of an optimal data structure based on application requirements.
-By profiling and analyzing queue operations, we not only enhance our understanding of core data structures but also develop practical skills in performance analysis, a crucial skill in software engineering and systems design.
+By profiling and analyzing queue operations, we not only enhance our understanding of core data structures but also develop practical skills in performance analysis, a crucial skill in algorithm engineering and systems design.

 ### Motivation